Bauhinia, Queensland: Education

 Bauhinia State School is a government primary (Prep-6) school for boys and girls at 11559 Fitzroy Development Road (24.5666°S 149.2960°E).
 In 2013, the school had 15 students and 2 teachers (1 full-time equivalent).
 In 2018, the school had an enrolment of 22 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).

-There are no secondary schools in Bauhinia; the nearest government secondary school is Moura State High School in Moura to the east, but it is sufficiently distant than alternatives would be distance education and boarding school.
+There are no secondary schools in Bauhinia; the nearest government secondary school is Moura State High School in Moura to the east, but it is sufficiently distant that alternatives would be distance education and boarding school.